scala/docs.scala-lang/_overviews/scala3-book/collections-methods.md

-A great strength of Scala’s collections classes is that they come with dozens of pre-built methods, and those methods are consistently available across the immutable and mutable classes.
+A great strength of Scala collections is that they come with dozens of methods out of the box, and those methods are consistently available across the immutable and mutable classes.
 The benefits of this are that you no longer need to write custom `for` loops every time you need to work on a collection, and when you move from one project to another, you’ll find these same methods used, rather than more custom `for` loops.

 There are *dozens* of methods available to you, so they aren’t all shown here.
 Instead, only some of the most commonly-used methods will be shown, including: